bboure/middy-appsync/README.md

 ## BatchInvoke error handling

-Just like for normal handlers, throwing a `AppSyncError` or returning it in the first argument of the callback will generate an error.
+Just like for normal handlers, throwing an `AppSyncError` or returning it in the first argument of the callback will generate an error.
 It is worth mentioning that, by doing so, the error will be replicated to **all** elements of the batch (making the full batch invalid).

 You can also have granular control over which elements of the batch are valid or have errors.
-To do so, you can return a `AppSyncError` for the invalid elements in your batch.
+To do so, you can return an `AppSyncError` for the invalid elements in your batch.

 Example: